Full Spectrum CBD vs. CBD Isolate (Which is Better?)

 What's Your Opinion?

 Do you swear by full spectrum products or are you only interested in isolates?
-Maybe you are somewhere in between.
+Are you somewhere in between.
 Feel free to share your thoughts and questions in the comments below!

 These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure or prevent any disease.
 Lazarus Naturals shall not be held liable for any direct or indirect damages caused in any way through the use of information, services, or products provided or sold by Etz Hayim Holdings DBA Lazarus Naturals.
 This disclaimer of liability applies to any damages or injury which may be perceived to be caused by the information or products sold or provided by Etz Hayim Holdings.